Kawaguchi, Saitama: History

-During the Edo period, Kawaguchi-juku developed as a post station on the Nikkō Onari Kaidō, a highway used by the Tokugawa shōgun and daimyō to visit Nikkō Tōshō-gū.
+During the Edo period, Kawaguchi-juku developed as a post town and a local marketplace, with minimal industrial activity, on the Nikkō Onari Kaidō, a highway used by the Tokugawa shōgun and daimyō to visit Nikkō Tōshō-gū.
 Towards the Bakumatsu period and into the Meiji period, the demand for metal products increased.
 Because of proximity to Tokyo and convenient water transportation using Arakawa River, Kawaguchi became the center of metal casting industry, for which it has remained famous until modern times.

-The town of Kawaguchi was established within Kitaadachi District, Saitama on April 1, 1889 with the establishment of the modern municipalities system.
-Kawaguchi was elevated to city status on April 1, 1933 by the merger of Kawaguchi with the neighboring villages of Aoki, Minami-Hirayanagi and Yokozone.
+The town of Kawaguchi was established within Kitaadachi District, Saitama on 1 April 1889, with the establishment of the modern municipalities system.

+In the early 20th century, the city experienced rapid growth in metal casting production.
+Kawaguchi was elevated to city status on 1 April 1933 by the merger of Kawaguchi with the neighboring villages of Aoki, Minami-Hirayanagi and Yokozone.
 The city expanded by annexing the town of Hatogaya and villages of Shiba, Kamine and Shingō in 1940.
 However, Hatogaya separated from Kawaguchi in 1948 in accordance with the results of a referendum.
+After World War II, Kawaguchi diversified its industrial base by introducing textile manufacturing, precision instrument production, and brewing industries.

-Kawaguchi has experienced many disasters, including flood, earthquake and war.
+Kawaguchi has experienced many disasters, including flood, earthquake, and war.
 The Arakawa River has inundated Kawaguchi countless times and ruined agriculture, which resulted in famines.
 Also, the 1923 Great Kantō earthquake damaged buildings in Kawaguchi, killing 99 people.

 Currently, the population of Kawaguchi continues to increase, and many tall apartment buildings are being built around train stations.
 This is because many casting foundries moved to suburban industrial parks and the former sites were turned into residential areas.

-On April 1, 2001, Kawaguchi was designated a special city, with increased local autonomy.
+On 1 April 2001, Kawaguchi was designated a special city, with increased local autonomy.

-On October 11, 2011, Kawaguchi re-absorbed the city of Hatogaya.
+On 11 October 2011, Kawaguchi re-absorbed the city of Hatogaya.

+On 16 August 2018, the city of Kawaguchi and the City of Findlay, Ohio signed a "Friendship City Agreement".
+The city of Findlay houses seven Japanese businesses such as Bridgestone, Hitachi Astemo, Nissin Brake, and more.